lacerbi/web-txt2img/README.md

 ONNX Runtime Web needs to fetch its runtime files (`ort-wasm*.wasm`, `*.jsep.mjs`).
 You must ensure they are served and tell ORT where they live via `wasmPaths`.

 Common setups:
-- Dev with Vite: use `wasmPaths: '/node_modules/onnxruntime-web/dist/'`.
+- Recommended (dev and prod): copy files to your public folder and serve at `/ort/`, then set `wasmPaths: '/ort/'`.
-- Production: copy files to your public folder and serve at `/ort/`.
+- Vite (advanced): in dev, point `wasmPaths` to the package dist via an absolute `/@fs/.../node_modules/onnxruntime-web/dist/` path.
+See `examples/vanilla-worker/vite.config.ts` for a robust way to compute this.

 Example copy (production):
 ```bash